lasania32198/android_device_j1minilte/README.md

-Device Tree For Samsung Galaxy J1 Mini Prime
+Device Tree for Samsung Galaxy J1 Mini Prime

+This Build is in development